 Who do you draw inspiration from in how you handle your business day-to-day?

-On the flip side my children also remind me that you can’t push 100% all day every day and that in itself is not productive.
+On the flip side, my children also remind me that you can’t push 100% all day every day and that in itself is not productive.
 By going for walks on the beach with the kids or simply playing games with them is usually when I’m most inspired as I’m relaxed and ‘switched off’.
 It also always happens when I’m meditating or having a massage as I’m so relaxed I have all these amazing ideas, ironically at the worst time.
 Thank god for Siri!!

 Little things people will say or do make me want to incorporate it into my business.
-The way the Organic Farm shop, local to me, carry out my box of vegetables to my car makes me want to step up my customer service.
-The detail in the packaging that my brother sent to me from Japan made me look at every tiny part of the packaging process and that it’s all ‘a gift’ the whole process from buying to receiving should be enjoyable.
-You’ve taken a positive step in your life by buying wellness product that will elevate you, it’s all to be enjoyed.
+The way the Organic Farm shop, local to me, carries out my box of vegetables to my car makes me want to step up my customer service.
+The detail in the packaging that my brother sent to me from Japan made me look at every tiny part of the packaging process and that it’s all a gift’ the whole process from buying to receiving should be enjoyable.
+You’ve taken a positive step in your life by buying a wellness product that will elevate you, it’s all to be enjoyed.

 I’m inspired by friends who say they’ve found time to get to the gym or go to see a therapist or have left a toxic relationship, the courage they have.
 I’m honestly inspired every day just by regular people in my life.

 What is the most important piece of advice you’d give to a woman thinking of starting her own company?